 - If the candidate chooses CBSE it will serve as a foundation for entry into the Civil Services.

-- If the candidates choose other boards .. then join the Bridge course in specific subjects.
+- If the candidates choose other boards, join the Bridge course in specific subjects.

 - Otherwise you can choose companies that offer modules in subjects like history and geography and attend these classes during the summer holidays.

-- If it is not possible to attend classes, read the National Open School Basic Material.
+- If it is impossible to attend classes, read the National Open School Basic Material.

 - If you want to go a little deeper, you can study the study material of IGNOU and other Open Universities.